HealthInnovationEast/md5_chk/docs/Usage.md

 Where to write the final result file `md5_results.txt`.

-This is the raw stdout from each `md5sum -c file.md5 file` command.
+This is the raw stdout from each `md5sum -c file.md5 file` command prefixed with the `sample` column.

 Find problem files with `grep -v ': OK$' md5_results.txt`